v4rakh/ts3web/README.md

 If you like to help (to translate or implement missing features), open an issue before.
 Then create a pull request.
 You should use existing code to implement new features.
 PRs will be merged after a code review.

 Things you **cannot** do:
-- Server Groups create, edit
-- Channel Groups create, edit
 - Channels create
-- Permissions add, edit, delete (server, channel, client)
+- Permissions add, edit, delete (servergroups, channelgroups, client)
 - File management (create, download, delete)
+- Move online users
 - features which are not *explicitly* supported

 Things you **can** do: